glazed-elite-developers/apey-eye/readme.md

 ```

-As showed in previows example, *Resource* actions must follow two requirements:
+As showed in previous example, *Resource* actions must follow two requirements:
 * It is needed to use **@Action** decorator;
 * Method name must match with pattern **\<HTTP_method\>_\<action_name\>**

-Only when these two requirements are met the methods are treated as actions, otherwise the framework will assume them as a common auxiliar method to the class.
+Only when these two requirements are met the methods are handled as actions, otherwise the framework will assume them as a common auxiliar method to the class.

 * **Use static action**